core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint may lose its mutable Security Context, e.g., due to a reboot occurred in an unprepared way (see {{ssec-loss-mutable-context-total}}) or due to a deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).
+An endpoint may lose its mutable Security Context, e.g., if a reboot occurred in an unprepared way (see {{ssec-loss-mutable-context-total}}) or due to a deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).

 If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context, to prevent the re-use of a nonce with the same key, and to handle incoming replayed messages.

 #### Total Loss {#ssec-loss-mutable-context-total}

-In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., following a reboot occurred in an unprepared way), the endpoint MUST NOT protect further messages using this Security Context, to avoid reusing a nonce with the same key.
+In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., if a reboot occurred in an unprepared way), the endpoint MUST NOT protect further messages using this Security Context, to avoid reusing a nonce with the same key.

 Before resuming its operations in the group, the endpoint MUST retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}) and use them to derive a new Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 Since the new Sender Context includes newly derived encryption keys, an endpoint will not reuse the same pair (key, nonce), even when it is a server using the Partial IV of (old re-injected) requests to build the nonce for protecting the responses.

 From then on, the endpoint MUST use the latest installed Sender Context to protect outgoing messages.
 Newly derived Recipient Contexts will have a Replay Window which is initialized as valid.

-If an endpoint is not configured as silent server and is not able to establish an updated Sender Context, e.g., because of lack of connectivity with the Group Manager, then the endpoint MUST NOT protect further messages using the current Security Context and MUST NOT accept incoming messages from other group members, as currently unable to detect possible replays.
+If an endpoint is not configured as a silent server and is not able to establish an updated Sender Context, e.g., because of lack of connectivity with the Group Manager, then the endpoint MUST NOT protect further messages using the current Security Context and MUST NOT accept incoming messages from other group members, as it is currently unable to detect possible replays.

-If an endpoint is configured as silent server and is not able to establish an updated Security Context, e.g., because of lack of connectivity with the Group Manager, then the endpoint MUST NOT accept incoming messages from other group members, as currently unable to detect possible replays.
+If an endpoint is configured as a silent server and is not able to establish an updated Security Context, e.g., because of lack of connectivity with the Group Manager, then the endpoint MUST NOT accept incoming messages from other group members, as it is currently unable to detect possible replays.

 An adversary may leverage the above to perform a Denial of Service attack and prevent some group members from communicating altogether.
 That is, the adversary can first block the communication path between the Group Manager and some individual group members.
 This can be achieved, for instance, by injecting fake responses to DNS queries for the Group Manager hostname, or by removing a network link used for routing traffic towards the Group Manager.
 Then, the adversary can induce an unprepared reboot for some endpoints in the group, e.g., by triggering a short power outage.
 After that, such endpoints that have lost their Sender Context and/or Recipient Contexts following the reboot would not be able to obtain new Security Context parameters from the Group Manager, as specified above.
 Thus, they would not be able to further communicate in the group until connectivity with the Group Manager is restored.